11 Keyword Research Tips that Skyrockets Your SEO to the Next Level

 Keyword research is the most important aspect of your SEO marketing.
 Imagine if you put all your time and effort into creating the best website with the most amazing content, but no one ever sees it because you chose the wrong keywords.
 It would be a shame, right?

 Conducting in-depth keyword research lets you understand what your audience is searching for.
-It provides you insight on what their pain points are and how they go about on the internet finding solutions for it.
+It provides you insight into what their pain points are and how they go about on the internet finding solutions for it.
 Keyword research also lets you see what your competitors are trying to rank for.
 You need to know what your competitors are targeting to compete with them or find other opportunities.

 In this guide, I will run through the basics of Keyword Research and some additional tips on how you can take your SEO to the next level.

-What Is SEO Keyword Research?
+What is SEO Keyword Research?

 Keyword research is the process of exploring popular search phrases that users input into search engines like Google and incorporating them strategically into your content and website tags for them to appear higher on search results.
 It is no longer an afterthought process that you can do after content creation or launching your website.
-Keyword research should be one of the first steps in defining your SEO goals, the type of content you’ll publish, and what your pages should look like.
+Keyword research should be one of the first steps in defining your SEO (Search Engine Optimization) goals, the type of content you’ll publish, and what your pages should look like.

 The keyword research process involves choosing a topic for your content focused on a set of targeted keywords you want your content to rank for.
 However, you cannot just select any keyword.
-There are factors like competition, search volume, keyword density, and other metrics to consider before you can even finalize a list.
+There are factors like competition, search volume, keyword density, and other keyword metrics to consider before you can even finalize a list.

 There are three major changes in keyword research that you should know about:

-1. The way people search has changed
+• The way people search has changed

-2. How Google interprets searches has changed Google has also become better at understanding the intent behind searches.
+• How Google interprets searches has changed Google has also become better at understanding the intent behind searches.

-For example, searching for “buy shoes” will show you results for stores that sell shoes online.
-If you search for “how to clean shoes,” it will show you results for articles and videos on how to clean shoes.
+For example, searching for buy shoes will show you results for stores that sell shoes online.
+If you search for how to clean shoes,” it will show you results for articles and videos on how to clean shoes.

-3. The landscape of keyword research has changed.
+• The landscape of keyword research has changed.

 With the rise of new tools and technologies, the landscape of keyword research has also changed.
 In the past, you would need to rely on guesswork and your industry experience to develop keywords.
 But now, there are multiple tools that you can use to help with your keyword research.